Tech consultant arrested in killing of Cash App founder Lee

 Lee is known for creating the widely used mobile payment service Cash App while working as chief technology officer of the payment company Square, now known as Block.
 He was the chief product officer for the cryptocurrency firm MobileCoin at the time of his death.

+“I acknowledge and understand how the loss of a young, vibrant leader and innovator has rocked our city and even beyond,” Jenkins said.

-On his LinkedIn profile, Momeni describes himself as an “IT Consultant/Entrepreneur” as well as “owner” at a company called Expand IT.
+On his LinkedIn profile, Momeni describes himself as an “IT Consultant/Entrepreneur” as well as the owner of a company called Expand IT.

 It was not immediately clear whether Momeni has an attorney who can speak on his behalf.